rkitover/windows-dev-guide/README.md

 git config --global pull.rebase    true git config --global commit.gpgsign true
 ```
 .

+#### Using Git

-Git usage from PowerShell is pretty much the same as on Linux,
+Git usage from PowerShell is pretty much the same as on Linux, with
-with a couple of caveats.
+a couple of caveats.

 Arguments containing special characters like `:` or `.` must be
 quoted, for example: